skypjack/entt/docs/md/entity.md

 registry.on_construct<my_type>().disconnect<&entt::registry::assign_or_replace<a_type>>();
 ```

 There are many other types of dependencies.
-In general, all functions that
+In general, most of the functions
-accept an entity as the first argument are good candidates for this purpose.
+that accept an entity as the first argument are good candidates for this
+purpose.

 ### Tags